Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Comparisons to Antarctic Measurements

 With the same average drift ($\mu_v=0.22$\,m/s) but lower variability (from $\sigma_v=0.03$\,m/s to $\sigma_v=0.01$\,m/s; Fig.~\ref{fig:figure3}b) the same qualitative behaviour is observed.
 The increase in attenuation is sharper, i.e. it starts deeper in the sea ice (at $\approx650$ wavelengths) and reaches higher values ($\alpha_{\textrm{eff}}\approx5.5 \times 10^{-4}$ vs $\alpha_{\textrm{eff}}\approx3.5 \times 10^{-4}$).

 The increase in drift ($\mu_v=0.29$\,m/s, $\mu_v/U_0=0.55$ and $\sigma_v=0.03$\,m/s; Fig.~\ref{fig:figure3}c), results in higher $\delta=0.55$, still in weak drag regime, and moves the increase in attenuation rate closer to the sea ice edge, from $x/\lambda \approx 450$ to $x/\lambda \approx 550$.
 A slightly higher attenuation is also achieved compared to the previous cases, up to $\alpha_{\textrm{eff}}\approx6\times10^{-4}$, after which decreases slightly.
+For smaller drag coefficients results the increase in attenuation occurs further into the ice field.
 The number of observations decreases sharply due to individual transects reaching their extinction location (cf. Fig.~\ref{fig:figure1}b), and only less than 0.1\% remain after 800 wavelengths, also explaining the larger variance in effective attenuation.

 In Fig.~\ref{fig:figure3} the mean attenuation rates for negative mean velocity are also reported in dashed green line.
-The direction of the drift has only marginal effect on the effective attenuation profile, i.e.\,the growth of attenuation rate is deeper into the sea ice (by $\approx10$ wavelengths) but does not affect its magnitude.
+The direction of the drift has only marginal effect on the effective attenuation profile, i.e.\,the growth of attenuation rate is deeper into the sea ice (by $\approx10$ wavelengths) but does not affect its magnitude, with similar effect on available measurements and extinction location distributions.
 This is expected for oceanic conditions, as $\alpha\approx \alpha_\textrm{exp}$ and $\Gamma \approx C_d/( g c_g 2\pi )$, hence the dependence of direction of the drift is negligible for operational purposes.

 Fig.~\ref{fig:figure3}c is remarkably similar to the measured averaged attenuation in \citet{voermans2025finely}, i.e. a linear increase followed by slight decline, also matching the range of observed attenuation rates.
 Unlike in the measurements, in the model all individual transects are available from the edge but the decrease of available observations in \citet{voermans2025finely} deeper into the sea ice is also captured.
-It can be argued that the presence of drift limits the extent of the wave-affected area, and its extent in our model ($\approx185$\,km; Fig.~\ref{fig:figure3}d) is consistent to the one in observations \citep{brouwer2022altimetric} and model simulations \citep{day2024jgr}.
+It can be argued that the presence of drift limits the extent of the wave-affected area, and its extent in our model ($\approx185$\,km; Fig.~\ref{fig:figure3}c) is consistent to the MIZ width of the order of 200\,km as reportedin observations \citep{brouwer2022altimetric} and model simulations \citep{day2024jgr}.